If you are wondering how to see who is watching your Twitch stream (on your desktop):

 For example, some extensions display a list of viewers who are currently active in the chat, making it super easy for you to recognize and interact with your audience.
 You can see who’s participating and give shout-outs to familiar faces, which helps create a welcoming vibe.

-Plus, there are extensions that notify you of recent followers and subscriptions, allowing you to thank your supporters on the spot.
+Plus, some extensions notify you of recent followers and subscriptions, allowing you to thank your supporters on the spot.

 Acknowledge and Interact with Chat Participants